Raspberry Chia Jam

 • In salad dressing.
 Add a sweet spin to your favorite balsamic dressing by whisking in a little raspberry jam.

-• Refrigerator: You can store this jam in an airtight container like a small mason jar in the fridge for up to 1 week.
+• Refrigerator: You can store this homemade raspberry chia seed jam in an airtight container like a small mason jar in the fridge for up to 1 week.

-• Freezer: So long as you store it in a freezer-safe, sealed container, this jam should keep in the freezer for up to 3 months.
+• Freezer: As long as you store it in a freezer-safe sealed container, this jam should keep in the freezer for up to 3 months.
 Allow it to thaw in the fridge before serving.

 A spoon lifting some raspberry chia jam out of a jar.